March Madness Bracket Revealed: Find Out Who’s Playing In The NCAA Tournament

 Even though the TCU Horned Frogs upset Kansas in the quarterfinals of the Big 12 tournament, the Jayhawks were considered a lock on a No. 1 seed by Jerry Palm of CBS Sports.
 The reigning champs, Villanova, were the one team that arguably benefited most from this upset, as the Wildcats were expected to get the Overall No. 1 seed role.
 It also helps basketball fans figure out who they should pick for their March Madness brackets.

 Gonzaga and North Carolina were the other two teams that many sports analysts and March Madness aficionados predicted to get the other two No. 1 rankings in the tournament.
-There were a handful of other squads that could have knocked the Bulldogs or Tar Heels down the No 2.
+There were a handful of other squads that could have knocked the Bulldogs or Tar Heels down to No 2.
 UCLA, Arizona, Oregon, Kentucky, or Florida were potential contenders, according to Bleacher Report.
+Arizona, Kentucky, Louisville and Duke all scored second seeds in their brackets.

 Now that the teams have been picked, it’s time to get March Madness started.
 The First Four matches will take place on March 14 and 15 from the UD Arena in Dayton, Ohio.
 From there, the NCAA Tournament properly begins on March 16, with opening rounds being played in Buffalo, Milwaukee, Orlando, and Salt Lake City.